gpratte/texastoc-v2/README.md

 To see the code for branch compare the branch to the previous branch.

-## Current Branch: 56-forgot-password
+## Current Branch: 57-clean-up
-API to take an email and sends a code to the email.

-API that takes the code and new password and updates the player's password.
+This branch coincides with the front end clean up branch.
+Can now sort the game players by name (case insensitive).